On integral models of Shimura varieties: Canonical integral models

 Let $\AA_f$ denote the finite adeles over $\Q,$ and $\AA^p_f \subset \AA_f$ the subgroup of adeles with trivial component at $p.$ Let $\eK = \eK_p\eK^p \subset \eG(\AA_f)$ where $\eK_p \subset \eG(\Q_p),$ and $\eK^p \subset \eG(\AA^p_f)$ are compact open subgroups.

 If $\eK^p$ is sufficiently small then the Shimura variety

 has a natural structure of an algebraic variety over $\mathbb C$.
-This has a canonical model $\Sh_{\eK}(\eG,X)$ over the reflex field; a number field ${\sf E} = {\sf E}(\eG,X)$ which is the minimal field of definition of the conjugacy class of $\mu_h.$ We will always assume in the following that $\eK^p$ is sufficiently small; in particular, the quotient above exists as an algebraic variety.
-Let $Z^s(G)$ be the maximal anisotropic rational subtorus of the center of $G$ that splits over $\R$.
-In what follows, for simplicity, we will assume that $Z^s(G)$ is trivial.
+This has a canonical model $\Sh_{\eK}(\eG,X)$ over the reflex field; a number field ${\sf E} = {\sf E}(\eG,X)$ which is the minimal field of definition of the conjugacy class of $\mu_h.$ (See, for example, \cite{MilneClay}.)
+We will always assume in the following that $\eK^p$ is sufficiently small; in particular, the quotient above exists as an algebraic variety.
+We will also assume that the center $Z(G)$ has the same $\Q$-split rank as $\R$-split rank.
+(This condition is automatic for Shimura varieties of Hodge type.)